-Box Hill School appreciates that safeguarding and promoting the welfare of children is everyone's responsibility and that hence, we aim to create a culture of safety, equality, vigilance and protection.
+Box Hill School appreciates that safeguarding and promoting the welfare of children is everyone's responsibility and that hence, we aim to create a culture of safety, equality, vigilance and protection in which safeguarding is seen as part of the School's everyday concerns.
 Staff recognise that everyone has a role to play in identifying concerns, sharing information and taking prompt action to safeguard and promote the welfare of the children and young people in its care.
 Such an approach develops a culture that enables issues about safeguarding and child welfare to be addressed.
 The approach taken throughout the School is contextual, coordinated and child-centred meaning that what is in the best interests of the child will be considered at all times.
 The School will aim to ensure that we listen to our pupils.

-The Box Hill School Safeguarding Policy reflects the Surrey Multi-agency Partnership Safeguarding Procedures (http://surreyscb.procedures.org.uk) as laid out by the Surrey Children's Safeguarding Partnership (CSP).
+The Box Hill School Safeguarding Policy reflects the Surrey Multi-agency Partnership Safeguarding Procedures (http://surreyscb.procedures.org.uk) as laid out by the Surrey Safeguarding Children Partnership (SSCP).
 The School will maintain this multi-agency approach with the 'safeguarding partners' and will co-operate and act in accordance with the published local partnership arrangements.

 The School has regard to national statutory guidance 'Working Together to Safeguard Children' (Sept.
-2018) including 'Information Sharing' (2018), 'Keeping Children Safe in Education, KCSiE' (Sept.
-2019), 'Sexual Violence and Sexual Harassment Between Children' (May 2018), 'Prevent Duty Guidance for England and Wales' (July 2015), 'Prevent Duty Guidance: for England and Wales' (July 2015), 'The use of social media for on-line radicalisation' (July 2015), 'Mental Health and Behaviour in Schools' (March 2016), and 'Counselling in Schools; a blueprint for the future' (February 2016).
+2018 and 2019 update) including 'Information Sharing' (2018), 'Keeping Children Safe in Education, KCSiE' (Sept.
+2019) including 'Disqualification under the Childcare Act 2006 (Sept.
+2018), 'Sexual Violence and Sexual Harassment Between Children' (May 2018), 'Prevent Duty Guidance for England and Wales' (July 2015), 'The Prevent duty: Departmental advice for schools and childminders' (June 2015), 'The use of social media for on-line radicalisation' (July 2015), 'Mental Health and Behaviour in Schools' (November 2018), and 'Counselling in Schools; a blueprint for the future' (February 2016).
 The government guidance 'What to do if you're worried a child is being abused' (March 2015) has also been consulted.